Our Board of Trustees

 I have had a variety of professions over the years which have included; DJ, Dinner Lady, Traffic Warden, Postie and Gnome Painter - to name a few!
 Over the past 16 years I have worked for the NHS, within a variety of administrative roles.
 I currently manage a small team and have responsibilities that include procurement and budget management.

-I founded a fundraising committee for my local area, to raise funds for a children’s play park.
+I previously founded a fundraising committee for my local area, to raise funds for a children’s play park.
 We were successful in raising over £125,000.

 I have 4 children, 3 of whom have neurodiverse diagnoses.
 I am also a self-diagnosed ADHDer finding my way through the menopause!
 In my free time, I love to read, walk (especially with my dog) and camp throughout the summer months.